syncfusion-content/maui-docs/MAUI/Polar-Charts/Getting-Started.md

 This section explains how to populate the Polar chart with data, a title, data labels, a legend, tooltips, and markers.
 It also covers the essential aspects of getting started with the chart.

-To get start quickly with our .NET MAUI Cartesian Chart, you can check the below video.
+To get start quickly with our .NET MAUI Polar Chart, you can check the below video.

 {% youtube "https://www.youtube.com/watch?v=Ga9mytwCo_s&t=4s" %}